 The past centuries have seen the Zhou kingdom of northern China fragment into a number of large, highly organized states.
 These are continually at war with one another.
 Despite this, civilization has made huge strides in all spheres.
 Iron farming tools have come into widespread use, greatly increasing food production; commerce and industry have expanded greatly.
 This is leading to widespread social change, and into this fluctuating environment comes one of the most important philosophers in world history, Confucius.
 His teachings will be hugely influential on the life and thought of the peoples of East Asia from ancient times right up to the present day.

 Bronze age Korea is divided into numerous small but warlike chiefdoms, whose aristocracies have developed a fashion for large stone-built graves (dolmens), often furnished with bronze weapons, fine ceramics and jade objects as burial goods.
 Contacts between Korea and Japan are growing.
 At this time groups of Koreans are migrating to Japan, introducing their culture, based on rice cultivation, and their knowledge of bronze working, to the southern Japanese island of Kyushu.

-With the Zhou kingdom now divided into many competing states, the great philospher Confucius preaches a message of loyalty and humanity. click to view
+With the Zhou kingdom now divided into many competing states, the great philospher Confucius preaches a message of loyalty and humanityclick to view China 500BC

-The Malays and Javanese now inhabit their modern homes, and the Iron Age has come to the region. click to view
+The Malays and Javanese now inhabit their modern homes, and the Iron Age has come to the regionclick to view South East Asia 500BC

 Civilization has continued to make remarkable advances within the Chinese world in recent centuries.
 A centuries-long phase of continuous warfare between large, well-organized states, known to Chinese history as the "Warring States" period, has led to the emergence of one super-state covering the whole of ancient China.
 This is ruled by the Han dynasty.